sayondg29-png/squad-app/README.md

-# Welcome to your Lovable project
+# Welcome to SQUAD APP

-TODO: Document your project here
+AN app to treat your notorious friends